TheKevSter-NL/Proj-tech/README.md

 git pull https://github.com/TheKevSter35/Proj-tech.git master
 ```

-In mongoDB create a db and a collection and change that in de server file te connect with your mongoDB
+In mongoDB create a db and a collection and change that in the server file te connect with your mongoDB

 ```
 var db = mongojs('NAME-OF-YOUR-DATABASE', ['NAME-OF-YOUR-COLLECTION']);